 The Kintyre Way Ultra was first run in 2007, from Tarbert to Campbeltown.
 Both solo and relay runners took on this massive 67 mile challenge until the introduction of a shorter 35 mile option from Tayinloan.
 The shorter option proved so popular that the long option was dropped.

 Fully waymarked, with distance markers at 1 mile intervals and additional signs or marshals where needed.

-Refreshments and Showers at the Finish at Tarbert Harbour.
+Refreshments and showers at the finish.

 Drop-bags conveyed to checkpoints and rucksacks conveyed to the finish.